nvdb-vegdata/nvdbtransportportal/README.md

 The NVDB API is a REST api with extensive search- and filter capabilities, as well as options for fine tuning which data elements to include in the respons.

+[Vegkart](vegkart.md) is your best tool for digging into NVDB data, getting famiiar with the data structure and content.
+The download capabilities of Vegkart is also sufficient for many use cases.

 ## Formats

 The response formats from the API may be either XML or JSON (default), which you chooose using the